 I built Competiwatch because I got tired of tracking my games in Google Sheets each competitive season.
 I wanted to add a new chart to my usual spreadsheet template and it was a pain because that's the nature of spreadsheets.

-Any data you log in Competiwatch, I have access to.
+Any data you log in Competiwatch the web app, I have access to.
 I generally don't care about it, but I thought you should know that I can look at it if I want to.
-So uh, don't put your passwords in the 'comment' field when logging a match.
+So don't put your passwords in the 'comment' field when logging a match, for example.

-Signing into the site via Battle.net just lets me know you for-real have a Battle.net account.
+Signing into the web app via Battle.net lets me know you for-real have a Battle.net account.
 It also lets me use tools like the OWAPI to get your profile icon.

 Data logged in the desktop app I do not have access to.
 Your data is stored on your computer.